High Society (1956 film): Awards and nominationsHigh Society received two Academy Award nominations, and nearly received a third. The film was initially nominated in the 1956 Academy Awards for Best Motion Picture Story, even though it was based on the 1940 film The Philadelphia Story and thus was not eligible in that category. Moreover, the nominated writers, Elwood Ullman and Edward Bernds, had written not this film, but a 1955 Bowery Boys film also titled High Society.

 According to the book Inside Oscar, Steve Broidy, president of The Bowery Boys home studio Allied Artists, told the press, "This just proves what we've known all along – that the Bowery Boys series couldn't have lasted this long if not for the fine writers."
 The joking in the press aside, Ullman and Bernds sent a telegram to the Academy Award Board of Governors, acknowledging the error and requesting that their names be removed from the final ballot.

 Broadway adaptation

-More than 40 years following the film's release, it was adapted for the stage as a Broadway musical with several Porter songs from other sources added to the score.
-The Broadway production opened on April 27, 1998, at the St. James Theatre, with John McMartin and Anna Kendrick.
-Kendrick received a Tony Award nomination for Best Featured Actress in a Musical.
+More than 40 years following the film's release, High Society was adapted for the stage as a Broadway musical with several Porter songs from other sources added to the score.
+The stage version of High Society opened on April 27, 1998, at the St. James Theatre, starring Melissa Errico as Tracy Lord, Daniel McDonald as C.K.
+Dexter Haven, Stephen Bogardus as Mike Conner, John McMartin as Uncle Willie, and, in her Broadway debut, a 12-year-old Anna Kendrick as Dinah Lord.
+Kendrick and McMartin received Tony Award nominations for their work as Best Featured Actress in a Musical and Best Featured Actor in a Musical.
 The show ran for 144 performances.